 On this page... (hide)

-Now that your board is connected to your computer and the drivers are properly installed, open the LED blink example sketch: File > Examples > 1.Basics > Blink.
+Now that you’ve set up your online IDE let’s make sure your computer can talk to the board, it’s time to make sure you can upload a program.
+To do that let's open the LED blink example sketch: File > Examples > 1.Basics > Blink.

-You'll need to select the Leonardo or Micro in the Tools > Board menu as shown below:
+You'll need to select your board in the Tools > Board menu:

 Click the Upload button in the upper left to load and run the sketch on your board:

 After the compilation and upload process, you should see the message Done Uploading and the built-in LED of the board should start blinking.

 Now that you have set up and programmed your Leonardo, Leonardo ETH or Micro board, you may find inspiration in our Project Hub tutorial platform.

 More examples on the following library pages will help you in making very cool things!

 A word of caution on using the USB Mouse and Keyboard Libraries: if the Mouse or Keyboard library is constantly running, it will be difficult to program your board.
 Functions such as Mouse.move() and Keyboard.print() will move your cursor or send keystrokes to a connected computer and should only be called when you are ready to handle them.
 It is recommended to use a control system to turn this functionality on, like a physical switch or only responding to specific input you can control.
 When using the Mouse or Keyboard library, it may be best to test your output first using Serial.print().
 This way, you can be sure you know what values are being reported.
 Refer to the Mouse and Keyboard examples for some ways to handle this.